An official website of the United States government

 Audit findings that require corrective action are managed in accordance with the problem-solving EMS Element 14.

-On an annual basis, MCAS Miramar evaluates all commands, units, and tenants (including contractors and outlease activities) for compliance with applicable laws, regulations, and directives.
+On an annual basis, MCAS Miramar evaluates all commands, units, and tenants (including contractors and outlease activities) for compliance with applicable environmental laws, regulations, and directives.

 MCAS Miramar prepares and implements a compliance self-audit plan that describes its compliance self-audit program required under MCO 5090.2 (JUN 2018).
 The inspection/audit criteria are also entered and evaluated through the installation's and 3rd MAW CGIP.

-2019 Audit Plan and Checklists
+Audit Plan and Checklists

-Any findings during an Annual Self-Audit are reported back to the EMD using the format in the Corrective Action Plan (sample).
+Any findings during an Annual Self-Audit (Audit Checklists) are reported back to the EMD using the format in the Corrective Action Plan (sample).
 Previous audit results and unit/command Corrective Action Plans (CAPs) are held in accordance with Element 15.
 Once a unit reports corrective actions, the Compliance Auditor assigned to that unit will verify the corrective actions have been completed.
 If further action is required by the unit for further compliance/conformance resolution, the Compliance Auditor assigned to that unit will personally work with the unit until resolution is accomplished.
 Follow-up audits by the Compliance Department are part of the normal procedure to ensure continued compliance.

 EMS conformance problems are identified during the evaluation of compliance, and corrective and preventive actions are entered and tracked in ECMS.
 All compliance and conformance findings are resolved as described in Element 14.